 Having a smart freezer stash of some of the best healthy frozen foods can be a great safety net for super busy days—or weeks when you can’t make it to the grocery store.
 Here are my go-to family-friendly frozen foods.

-You certainly don’t need to keep all of these frozen foods on hand, but having a few of them on hand for quick meals or back up food in case illness keeps you at home for an extended period can help.
+You certainly don’t need to keep all of these frozen foods on hand, but having a few of them ready for quick meals, daily cooking, or even backup in case illness keeps you at home for an extended period can help.
+I love how frozen foods are processed at their peak ripeness, so frozen produce is often better-tasting than what we can find fresh.

 - Frozen diced avocado: This is great to blend into smoothies or to thaw as an easy finger food for babies.

-- Frozen mango: This makes smoothies super creamy and you can also simply let it thaw and serve it to the kids like you would fresh fruit.
+- Frozen mango: This makes smoothies super creamy, and you can also let it thaw and serve it to the kids like you would fresh fruit.

 How to Use Frozen Fruit

 I love keeping frozen fruit on hand to add to recipes and to thaw and serve to my kids like I would fresh fruit.
-The chart above has my preferred ways to use the ten most common kinds of frozen fruit.
-This is how I prefer to use frozen fruit and you may have different thoughts on what’s best to use with each method and that it’s 100% okay!
-This is meant to help give you options and feed your kids food they’ll actually want to eat.
+The chart above has my preferred ways to use the 10 most common kinds of frozen fruit.
+This is how I prefer to use frozen fruit; you may have different thoughts on what’s best to use with each method and that it’s 100% OK!
+This is meant to give you options and help you in feeding your kids food they’ll want to eat.

 Thawed frozen pineapple and mango are usually really good in flavor and similar in texture!
 I like frozen raspberries almost thawed completely, but not so much that they get super mushy.
-Babies and one year olds (some of them anyway) may be fine with eating thawed berries and peaches, though the texture may be too soft for the likes of older kids.
-With frozen bananas, let them thaw before baking them.
+Babies and 1-year-olds (some of them anyway) may be fine with eating thawed berries and peaches, though the texture may be too soft for the preferences of older kids.
+With frozen bananas, let them thaw before baking with them.

 TIP: You can freeze almost any fruit, though you’d still want to follow the chart above for the best ways to enjoy it from frozen.